CCurl/s3/README.md

 ... is a full-featured, interactive, stack-based, interpreter/VM, implemented in about 250 lines of C code.
 ... has 100% human-readable (and understandable!) "machine code".
 ... has no compilation phase; it executes the source code directly.
+... provides 26 registers, [rA..rZ].
+... supports locals, 10 at a time, [r0..r9].
+... supports floating point math.
+... supports file operations, open, read, write, close, load.
 ... supports up to CODE_SZ (default is 64K) bytes.
 ... supports up to VARS_SZ (default is 64K) longs.
 ... supports variable-length function names.
+... supports multi-line words.
+... supports anonymous words.
-... supports up to MAX_FN (default is 2048) functions.
+... supports up to MAX_FN (default is 2048) words.
-... provides 26 registers, [rA..rZ].
-... supports locals, 10 at a time, [r0..r9].
-... supports file operations, open, read, write, close, load.
-... supports floating point math.
 ... runs under Windows
 ... runs under Linux
 ...
 TODO: runs on development boards via the Arduino IDE